-Different types of Gap insurance
+Different types of GAP insurance - how they work

 Return to invoice Gap insurance – This is a lump payment that makes up the difference between what you paid for a car and what a car insurance payout gives you.
 It can be used when you buy a new or second-hand car, however, used cars do not lose their value at the same scale as new cars so Gap cover may not be useful.
 For new cars, it is aimed at those bought within the past three months.

 Return to value Gap insurance – This is similar to return to invoice cover but for cars bought from dealers, not within the past three months.
 It will pay the difference between the insurance payout and the value of the car when the policy was taken out.

 Finance Gap insurance – This version covers money you have borrowed to buy a car.
 Gap cover will pay the finance company to cover your remaining debt at the time of the claim minus your car insurance payout.

 Vehicle replacement or new car Gap insurance – This offers the biggest payout and is likely to be the most expensive policy.
 It aims to mitigate the rising cost of cars or any discount your received when buying a car that may not be available anymore.
 It should give you the difference between a payout and the original price you paid plus a bit more, so you can replace your car for a new one of the same specification.

 All policies tend to be between one and five years long, and three-year policies are common.

 The price of Gap insurance is based on the list price of your vehicle, the level of cover you select and how long the policy lasts.

 It takes a few seconds to get a quote from companies like ALA GAP.